-Each volunteer will be required to sign-in and out of each scheduled shift.
+Each volunteer will be required to sign-in and out of each scheduled shift on the tablet located at the front counter using an assigned passcode.

-Volunteers may use the paper sign-in sheet inside in the Volunteer Book located at the front desk.
+Volunteers who do not yet have a passcode may use the paper sign-in sheet inside in the Volunteer Book located at the front desk.